The session login/logout prototype available in library LOGINOUT can be used in CGI applications of your own.

 that operates on validation list LOGINOUT in your object_library.

-This is program object_library/SAMPLEPAG1 and looks exactly as the one for library LOGINOUT.
+This is program object_library/SAMPLEPGM1 and looks exactly as the one for library LOGINOUT.

 In case you want to re-style it to match your presentation standards and to add some logic, please note the following:

-- It works on a single external HTML stream file:
+- It works on two external HTML stream files:

 This is the one that you may want to modify to match your presentation standards

-- The program source of this prototype is in your_source_library/QRPGLESRC member SAMPLEPAG2.
+- The program source is in your_source_library/QRPGLESRC member SAMPLEPGM1.

 A few comments on its structure: